mjpritchard/test-decap-help/content/docs/software-on-jasmin/creating-and-using-miniforge-environments.md

 ## Installing pip packages

-Many python packages that are available via PyPI are also available as conda packages in conda-forge, and it is generally best to use these via "mamba install" as above.
+Many python packages that are available via PyPI are also available as conda packages in conda-forge, and it is generally best to use these via `mamba install` as above.

 Nonetheless, you can also install pip packages (as opposed to conda packages)